mlchethanupb/myworks/storage/minutes/minutes-meeting-storage-2020-12-18.md

 ## Status of Last Action Points

 *	The message ingestion rate has been changed and new dataset has been taken to check the generalization of the ML model.
+* Volume shrinking with Hostpath is possible.

 ## Discussed Issues

-* The glusterfs issue regarding volume consumption has been discussed.
+* The GlusterFS issue regarding volume consumption has been discussed.
 * Discussion on VM setup took place.

 ## Action Points

-*	Give the setup for Glusterfs.
+*	Give the setup for GlusterFS.
-*   Give the setup for VMs
+* Give the setup for VMs.
+* Generalize the ML model based on data/message ingestion rate.
+* Find out if volume shrinking is possible with GlusterFS.